 To become an authorized boat operator he/she should submit the OM’s application form and:

-1 Complete a boating safety course from a BSC approved provider.
+1 Complete boating safety course(s) and licensing requirements listed below in Section 3.70 from a BSC approved provider.

 2 Provide documentation of, and/or acquire, practical experience in operating a boat.